 If you want to supercharge this experience, go out and do something productive that helps others.

 Go work at a soup kitchen for a couple of hours, or help out at your local animal shelter.
-Offer to baby sit for a friend with little kids who hasn’t gotten out all week.
+Offer to babysit for a friend with little kids who haven’t gotten out all week.

 Wouldn’t it be great if the hours you spent earning a living each week, also contributed to your overall happiness and a feeling of fulfillment?